Posted on Leave a comment

 United States – Santa Claus is the jolly old elf we all know and love.
 How he magically comes down the chimney may be attributed to St. Nicholas who dropped gold down a chimney, magically landing in a stocking hung to dry.

-United Kingdom – Father Christmas This jolly man was originally part of an old mid winter festival and was dressed green robes.
+United Kingdom – Father Christmas This jovial figure was originally part of an old mid winter festival and was dressed green robes.
 He might look similar to the “Ghost of Christmas present” from Dickens.
 He goes about the town ringing his bell for the children to come out.
 Here the children enjoy decorating their homes with greenery reminiscent of “The Holly and the Ivy.”

 Albania – Babadim ri (Grandfather Winter) In Albania, because it is a nation of both Moslim and Christian peoples the fun aspect of Christmas has been embraced and become a common ground for families and neighbors to share in the happiness and fun.